-Meet Soldiers from the period, representing a number of regiments (and sides!) will set up an encampment and provide activities and demonstrations of military and camp life, including; drill parades, musket firing, cooking and food preparation, soldiers and officers tents, cameos, roll calls and pay parades, to illustrate the period and the military conflicts in which Britain fought.
-At this site you will be able to wander and learn about life for Napoleonic military families.
+Audiences met Soldiers from the period, representing a number of regiments (and sides!) they set up an encampment and provided activities and demonstrations of military and camp life, including; drill parades, musket firing, cooking and food preparation, soldiers and officers tents, cameos, roll calls and pay parades, to illustrate the period and the military conflicts in which Britain fought.
+At this site people could wander and learn about life for Napoleonic military families.

 2nd Battalion 95th Rifles

 Since its formation in 1998 the group’s aim has been to represent the riflemen of Wellington’s army just as they would have been whilst on active service during the Peninsular War (1808-1814) and the Waterloo Campaign of 1815.

 The uniforms and equipment are based on examination of original examples, research into the uniform regulations and study of contemporary images in order to create as accurate an image as possible.
 Drills and tactics are also taken from extensive research into, and experimentation with, the drill manuals of the time.

 Living history displays will demonstrate the way of life of women and children of the unit through living history re-enactment you will see for yourself the way of life for a family of a Napoleonic soldier.
 Meals are based upon period recipes and cooked over an open fire, which is at the heart of the camp.